Our Board

 Cary Matsuoka

-Cary Matsuoka is retired and most recently was the superintendent of the Santa Barbara Unified School District.
+Carry Matsuoka is retired after a 40-year career in education, having served as superintendent of the Santa Barbara Unified School District.
 Matsuoka has been a lifelong learner in both formal and informal settings.
 He studied nutrition science at UC Davis and also received his teaching credential there.
 He earned his master’s degree in educational administration from San Jose State University.
 Along the way, he taught himself computer science and cabinetmaking, mostly by tinkering and learning-by-doing.
 He has a passion and talent for design and has applied those skills to the design of creative learning spaces in schools and the structure of school organizational systems.

 In addition, Matsuoka is a lifelong educator.
-He spent 17 years as a teacher, mostly in a high school setting, and 20 years in administrative leadership roles.
+He spent 17 years as a teacher, mostly in a high school setting, and 23 years in administrative leadership roles.
 He taught chemistry, physics, and AP computer science at Saratoga High School in the Silicon Valley area.
-After he went into administration, he served as a high school assistant principal, district coordinator, high school principal, and finally, superintendent.
-He has over ten years of experience as a superintendent in two districts: Los Gatos-Saratoga High School District and Milpitas Unified School District, and most recently was the superintendent for Santa Barbara Unified School District.
+After he went into administration, he served as a high school assistant principal, district coordinator, high school principal, and superintendent of three school districts.
+He served 14 years as superintendent of Los Gatos-Saratoga High School District (5 years), Milpitas Unified School District (5 years), and superintendent for Santa Barbara Unified School District (4 years).

 Nikolaus Namba